PhamTrPhuong/responsive/README.md

-This project is just demo. jj
+This project is just demo.